 Economic Resilience, Political Risk

 For now, Mexico’s economic fundamentals are on solid ground, in our view, however, that could change.
 Higher political risk and lower investor confidence are expected to negatively affect investment.
-These risks have led Banxico to decrease its 2019 GDP growth forecast by 0.1% to a range of 1.7% - 2.7%.
+These risks have led Banxico to decrease its 2019 GDP growth forecasts by 0.1% to a range of 1.7% - 2.7%.
 With inflation trending downward – albeit at a slower pace than expected – and closer to the central bank’s 3% mandate, Banxico continues to run restrictive monetary policy with high real interest rates.
 Finally, fiscal balances have been improving and trending positive.
 In our opinion, the resilience of the underlying economy will provide some room for political maneuvering and is supportive of asset prices.

 In this scenario, investors require a risk premium.
 While AMLO delivered on campaign promises that were unfriendly to markets and investors, Banxico had already increased interest rates in anticipation of higher market uncertainty.
 We believe, however, that AMLO will also adhere to his fiscal discipline campaign promise.